Skip to main content

 Supported Platforms

-• Evergreen Browsers loaders.gl supports recent versions of the major evergreen browsers (e.g. Chrome, Firefox, Safari) on both desktop and mobile.
+• Evergreen Browsers recent versions of major evergreen browsers (e.g. Chrome, Firefox, Safari) are supported on both desktop and mobile.

 Design Goals

-Browser Support - loaders.gl supports recent versions of evergreen browsers.
+Browser Support - supports recent versions of evergreen browsers, and ensures that loaders are easy to bundle.

-Worker Support - Many loaders.gl loaders are automatically run in web workers, keeping the main thread free for other tasks while parsing completes.
+Worker Support - Many loaders.gl loaders come with pre-built web workers, keeping the main thread free for other tasks while parsing completes.

-Loader Categories - loaders.gl groups similar data formats into "categories". loaders in the same category return parsed data in "standardized" form, making it easier to build applications that can handle multiple similar file formats.
+Loader Categories - loaders.gl groups similar data formats into "categories" that return parsed data in "standardized" form.
+This makes it easier to build applications that can handle multiple similar file formats.

 Format Autodection - Applications can specify multiple loaders when parsing a file, and loaders.gl will automatically pick the right loader for a given file based on a combination of file/url extensions, MIME types and initial data bytes.